vishvAsa/sanskrit/vyAkaraNam/whitney/17_Chapter_XIII_VERBAL_ADJECTIVES_AND_NOUNS_PARTICIPLES_INFINITIVES_GERUNDS.md

 `jánitva, sánitva, bhávītva`.

 b\.
-Gerundives in `enia` or `enya` (compare 1217): they are `īkṣeṇía, īḍénia, caréṇia, dṛçénia`,
+Gerundives in `enia` or `enya` (compare 1217): they are `īkṣeṇía, īḍénia, caréṇia, dṛśénia`,
 -`dviṣeṇia, bhūṣéṇya, yudhénia, váreṇia` (and `bhajenya` BhP.); with one example from an apparent aorist-stem, `yaṁsénya`, and three or four from secondary verb-stems (see below, 1019, 1038, 1068 a).

 c\.
-Gerundives in `ā́yia` (once `ā́yya`: compare 1218): they are `dakṣā́yia, panā́yia, vidā́yia, çravā́yia, hnavāyia`; with a few from
+Gerundives in `ā́yia` (once `ā́yya`: compare 1218): they are `dakṣā́yia, panā́yia, vidā́yia, śravā́yia, hnavāyia`; with a few from
 secondary conjugation-stems (below, 1019, 1038, 1051, 1068a); and
 `stuṣéyia` is of close kindred with them.